 Their aim is to transform it into a tourist attraction in the town and create a centre for heritage, education and the arts.

-It’s currently undergoing a major renovation that aims to open its doors to the public in the summer of 2021.
+It’s currently undergoing a major renovation that aims to open its doors to the public soon.
 So, even the castle grounds are blocked off and covered in construction until then.

 Unfortunately, this meant that over half of the Castle Honesty Book Store was closed on my visit.
 But, I was grateful there were still some shelves open to purchase from.